 For those of you who are intrigued and not quite sure what it means to be not-for-profit let me explain.
 A not-for-profit organisation or company exists simply to provide the service it is regulated to provide.
 The Community Interest Company regulator verifies that all CIC’s meet the requirements of ‘Community Interest’ in the work that they do.
 They also regulate the remuneration of Directors and can call to question any disproportionate remuneration of Company Directors.
 This regulation ensures that the best possible value is provided and the vast majority of any income generated is used to provide services.

-Currently the Peak Adventure has two Directors, Andy Bradbury and James Gardiner.
+Currently Education Health and Wellbeing CIC has three Directors, Andy Bradbury, James Gardiner and Phil Dean.
 It is limited by Guarantee rather than shares which means that no dividends can be declared if there are any surpluses.
 Not-for-Profit does not mean that we do not charge for the services provided and it does not mean that income can’t be generated from funding or other means.
 It simply means that no Profit can be divided to share holders, because there are none.
 All money generated for services will be used to develop and provide for the work that the company does.

 Our adventures are costed, not to ensure that profits line our pockets, but to give best value to those who adventure with us.
 It is this way of thinking that will help to ensure that we can continue to provide more services to more people, subsidising those in the most need and catering adventures for a much wider demographic.

 You will be familiar with Charities and also Public Sector services.
 In many ways CIC’c are much akin to this way of generating income and providing services.
 People are paid for the work they do and all money stays within the system, rather than disappearing to an unknown share holder in an unknown yacht somewhere in the world.